enso-org/enso/doc/design/type-system/types.md

 - It should be clear from a signature or pattern match in isolation which variables are implicitly quantified.

-- Naming in Luna is case-insensitive, so to hoist a bare function to the type level, you are required to capitalise it. `foo` and `Foo` are the same thing in values, but when used in a type, the former will be inferred as a free var.
+- Naming in Enso is case-insensitive, so to hoist a bare function to the type level, you are required to capitalise it. `foo` and `Foo` are the same thing in values, but when used in a type, the former will be inferred as a free var.